 While little of this history can be seen today, it’s still interesting to walk around the grounds and think about the hundreds of years of history that occurred on this spot prior to the building of the lighthouse.

 Overall, the Charlotte-Genesee Lighthouse is a nice stop for those traveling north of Rochester.
-Not only does a visit here give you a better appreciation for the local history, but the views from the top of the lighthouse can’t be beat.
+Not only does a visit here give you a better appreciation for the local history, but the views from the top of the lighthouse can’t be beaten.

 Note: My visit to the Charlotte-Genesee Lighthouse was hosted by the site.
 However, the opinions expressed are my own.